frankvdh/Meerkat/README.md

 * A simulator to generate "traffic" for testing (turned on by default!)
 * Display logs & raw messages on the screen
 * Display nearby traffic in a text window
-* Display nearby traffic in a graphic map window, either North-up or Track-up
+* Display nearby traffic in a graphic map window, either Heading-Up, Track-Up, or North-Up

 In the map window, the current GPS position is located at the lower centre of the screen.
 The background has some circles and lines to make it easier to estimate distance and direction.
 The map window is zoomable with a pinch gesture.

+In Heading-Up mode, the phone's orientation is used to orientate the map display, so that (assuming the phone is orientated in the same direction as the aircraft), the view on the screen should match with the view out the window... i.e. the screen display is oriented with the real world.
+The downside is that this will be inaccurate in accelerated flight (turns, acceleration/decelleration, changes in climb/descent rate).

+In Track-Up mode, the aircraft GPS track is used to orientate the map display.
+In nil-wind and non-sideslip conditions, this will be the same as Heading-Up, and it will not be affected by accelerated flight.

+In North-Up mode, the map display is aligned with Grid North.

 Each aircraft (or ADS-B-equipped ground vehicle or obstacle) is displayed as an icon depending on its GDL90 emitter type.